robece/cognitive-locator/README.md

 #### Credits

-I want to thank all people who had participated in the first version of this project and those people who still continue participating actively on the contribution of this project.
+I want to thank to [all contributors](https://github.com/rcervantes/cognitive-locator/graphs/contributors) who had participated in this project and those people who still continue participating actively on this project.